Shade, the Changing Man: Original series

 Cover of Shade, the Changing Man #6 (original series) by Steve Ditko.

 Rac Shade is a secret agent from the Meta-Zone dimension who is framed for treason and sentenced to death.
-Through various events, Shade spends time on Earth trying to clear his names, but is met with resistance from the Meta-authorities at each point.
+Through various events, Shade spends time on Earth trying to clear his name, but is met with resistance from the Meta-authorities at each point.
 Shade's former fiancée Mellu Loron seeks revenge against him for causing an explosion that crippled her parents.
 Her mother, operating a mechanical monster called the Supreme Decider (or Sude) had other plans.

 The Metans have an outpost on Earth called the Occult Research Center (O.R.C).
 The center was run by Wizor, assisted by Leno.
 Mellu ran it for a time.
 The O.R.C. operates by telling the absolute truth about Meta, something the public tends to laugh off.
 When Mellu desires to kill Shade, the fact that other, more violent, criminals released in the freak accident during the prison riot that freed Shade become priority, annoys her greatly and causes her to leave the organization.

 When Dr. Sagan shows Mellu videotape evidence that Shade has rescued her from a deadly part of the Zero-Zone called the Area of Madness, she changes her mind about Shade, in spite of having been the one who had ultimately captured him.

 In the final issue, President Olon's hands are tied in regard to the treason charge.
 Even though he considers Shade innocent, until his death sentence is overturned in court, he is still under a death sentence as Col. Kross gathers evidence in his defense.
 With all of these on his side, Shade leaps into the Zero-Zone and is swallowed by the Area of Madness.